Protected concerted activity: Protected activity

-Additionally, NLRA grants workers protections when they "engage in other concerted activities for the purpose of...mutual aid or protection."
-This is where the term "protected concerted activity" is pulled from.
-The Act does not detail what other actives are covered by "mutual aid or protection."
+Additionally, NLRA grants workers protections when they "engage in other concerted activities for the purpose of...mutual aid or protection".
+This is where the term "protected concerted activity" comes from.
+The Act does not detail what other actives are covered by "mutual aid or protection".
 Subsequent decisions by the National Labor Relations Board, Appellate courts, and the U.S. Supreme Court have further defined what other activity is protected and concerted for the purposes of gaining Section 7 protections.

 The test for what actions are mean to be protected asks what employee actions did Congress intend to protect under the NLRA.
 Employers have argued this should be textually interpreted to mean only activities directly related to unions and unionizing should be covered.
 However, the courts have generally used a more broad interpretation when looking at employee actions.
 Concerted activity to protest poor or unsafe working conditions even when there has been no union or unionizing activity involved are protected.

 Concerted activity taken on behalf of non-employees is not protected activity.
 In the case of Orchard Park Health Care Ctr., 341 N.L.R.B.
 642 (2004), the nursing home staff's concerns and complaints to their employer about the living conditions for their patients were not protected because their complaints were not for the mutual aid of employees.